Berlin Crisis of 1961

 The Berlin Crisis of 1961 (Berlin-Krise) was the last major European political and military incident of the Cold War concerning the status of the German capital city, Berlin, and of post–World War II Germany.
-The crisis culminated in the city's de facto partition with the East German erection of the Berlin Wall.
+The crisis culminated in the city's de facto partition by the East German erection of the Berlin Wall.

 The Berlin Crisis of 1961 was the second attempt by Soviet Premier Nikita Khrushchev to change the status of Berlin by demanding the withdrawal of all armed forces from the city and stopping the mass exodus of East Germans fleeing to the West.
-After the failure of his first ultimatum in 1958, Khrushchev renewed his demands at the 1961 Vienna summit, this time challenging the newly inaugurated U.S. President John F. Kennedy.
+After the failure of his first ultimatum in 1958, Khrushchev renewed his demands at the 1961 Vienna summit, this time challenging the newly inaugurated U.S. president John F. Kennedy.
+Previously, in 1948 and 1949 Krushchev's predecessor Joseph Stalin had tried and also failed to change the status of Berlin with the Berlin Blockade.

 When talks broke down and no agreement was reached, in August 1961 East German leader Walter Ulbricht, with Khrushchev's backing, ordered the closing of the border and the construction of a wall surrounding West Berlin.
-A brief stand-off between American and Soviet tanks occurred at Checkpoint Charlie in October following a dispute over free movement of Allied personnel; the confrontation ended peacefully after Khrushchev and Kennedy agreed to withdraw the tanks and reduce tensions.
+A brief stand-off between American and Soviet tanks occurred at Checkpoint Charlie in October after a dispute about free movement of Allied personnel; the confrontation ended peacefully after Khrushchev and Kennedy agreed to withdraw the tanks and reduce tensions.

 History

-East German Exodus
+East German exodus

-After the Second World War, Germany and its capital, Berlin, was divided by the victors.
+After the Second World War, Germany and its capital, Berlin, were divided by the victors.
 The Western part of the country was occupied by the United States, United Kingdom and France, while the East was controlled by the USSR.
 This was the case in Berlin as well.

 By 1958, East German leader Walter Ulbricht was struggling to maintain control of the German state.
-East Germany was facing economic hardships and shortages, due to the effects of war and the ongoing reparations demanded by the Soviet Union.
-As a result, skilled and educated workers began to seek better opportunities in the West.
-All they had to do was cross the border into West Berlin, and since 1949, 2.5 million people had fled to the West this way.
+East Germany was facing economic hardships and shortages brought on by the war and the reparations demanded by the Soviet Union.
+Skilled and educated workers sought better opportunities by crossing the border into the West.
+Since 1949, 2.5 million people had fled this way.

 This exodus of skilled workers led to further economic pressures for the East German government, while signs of increasing public unrest became harder to ignore.

-This situation led to what Khrushchev called a ‘simply disastrous situation’ as it threatened the stability of the whole of East Germany and potentially undermined the Soviet Union's efforts to consolidate control of the Eastern bloc.
-Faced with this crisis, Ulbricht sought assistance from the USSR.
+Ulbricht sought assistance from Khrushchev, who said this "simply disastrous situation" threatened East German stability and the Soviet Union's efforts to consolidate control of the Eastern bloc.